kubecost/docs/install-on-plural.md

 plural deploy --commit "deploying the console too"
 ```

-## Accessing your Kubecost Installation
+## Accessing your Kubecost installation

 Now, head over to `kubecost.YOUR_SUBDOMAIN.onplural.sh` to access the Kubecost UI.
 If you set up a different subdomain for Kubecost during installation, make sure to use that instead.